awsdocs/aws-parallelcluster-user-guide/doc_source/HeadNode-v3.md

 [Update policy: This setting can be changed during an update.](using-pcluster-update-cluster-v3.md#update-policy-setting-supported-v3)

 `Proxy` \(**Optional**\)
-Specifies details for any instance store volume\.
-For more information, see [Instance store volumes](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes) in the *Amazon EC2 User Guide for Linux Instances*\.
+Specifies the proxy settings for the head node\.

 ```
 Proxy: